Free Crochet Ocean Toys: 19 Sea Creature Ideas + a Free Fish Pattern

 11. Little Squid

 This little squid from Squirrel Picnic is part of a larger island play set but works perfectly as a standalone toy.
 The pattern features a rounded body with eight curly tentacles and two longer feeding tentacles.
-This is one of the more creative free crochet ocean toys patterns because the tentacles use a fun looping technique that creates natural curls.
+This is one of the more creative ocean amigurumi patterns because the tentacles use a fun looping technique that creates natural curls.
 The finished squid is about 7 inches tall including the tentacles and makes a great bath toy when made in cotton yarn.

 Get the Free Squid Pattern from Squirrel Picnic